1. Home

 Not every type of tick preventive is appropriate for every dog.
 Read and follow the product’s label closely.
 Your veterinarian can help you pick the best form of tick control based on your dog’s lifestyle and individual needs.

 Ticks can mean danger for your pet.
-However, keeping your dog on an effective form of tick prevention, and checking for “hitchhikers” after your pet goes outside, can keep them protected against ticks and tick-borne diseases.
+However, keeping your dog on an effective form of tick prevention year-round and checking for “hitchhikers” after your pet goes outside can keep them protected against ticks and tick-borne diseases.

 Looking for more pest prevention tips?
-Check out our complete guide to flea and tick for your pets and your home.
+Check out our complete flea and tick guide for your dog and your home.

 Attributions